pagkly/Zed/Investopedia3/What Is a Non-Security.md

 What Is a Non-Security?
 ## What Is a Non-Security?

-A non-security is an alternative investment that is not traded on a public [exchange](https://www.investopedia.com/terms/e/exchange.asp) as stocks and bonds are.
+A non-security is an alternative investment that is not traded on a public [[exchange]](https://www.investopedia.com/terms/e/exchange.asp) as stocks and bonds are.
 Assets such as art, rare coins, life insurance, gold, and diamonds all are non-securities.

 Non-securities by definition are not liquid assets.
 That is, they cannot be easily bought or sold on demand as no exchange exists for trading them.

-Non-securities also are known as [real assets](https://www.investopedia.com/terms/r/realasset.asp).
+Non-securities also are known as [[real assets]](https://www.investopedia.com/terms/r/realasset.asp).

 ## Understanding Non-Securities